hzz0024/HSRL_workshop/README.md

 ## Part1: Handling SNP array data: VCF filtering and formatting

+The Variant Call Format (VCF) file is a data format produced by variant calling software (e.g. Axiom Analysis Suite, GATK, FreeBayes, SAMtools).
+It contains the information for polymorphic loci (variants) present in the sample or population.
+The variants can be single nucleotide polymorphism (SNP) or a stretch of insertions or deletions (INDEL).
+In the VCF file, the variant data is normally represented by 8 columns (#CHROM, POS, ID, REF, ALT, QUAL, FILTER and INFO).
+The INFO columns contain additional information about the variants, for details of the columns headers please see [here](https://www.reneshbedre.com/blog/vcf-fields.html).

-The original vcf file includes 65,893 SNPs and 125 individuals.
+In this demo we will use a vcf file produced from SNP array and converted by Axiom Analysis Suite.
+The file includes 65,893 SNPs (i.e., 66K array markers) and 125 individuals.

-Four populations are included here,
+Four populations include,

 LIW1\
 LIW2\